-If the employee fails to return from leave after the employee's entitled period of leave has expired, the District may recover the premiums it paid to maintain health care coverage unless:
+If the employee fails to return from leave after the period of leave the employee was entitled has expired, the District may recover the premiums it paid to maintain health care coverage unless:

-- a.
-The employee fails to return to work due to the continuation, reoccurrence, or onset of a serious health condition that entitles the employee to leave under reasons 3 or 4 listed above; and/or - b.
+- 1. The employee fails to return to work due to the continuation, reoccurrence, or onset of a serious health condition that entitles the employee to leave under reasons 3 or 4 listed above; and/or - 2.
 Other circumstances exist beyond the employee's control.

-Circumstances under "a" listed above shall be certified by a licensed, practicing health care provider verifying the employee's inability to return to work.
+Circumstances under "1" listed above shall be certified by a licensed, practicing health care provider verifying the employee's inability to return to work.